mdbrown/PowerSAM_ncc/README.md

 PowerSAM_ncc
 ==============

-simulate power for risk prediction accuracy measures for time-to-event data under nested case control design.
+Simulate power for prognostic biomarker validation studies with time-to-event data under nested case control design.
-The application can be found [here](http://glimmer.rstudio.com/mdbrown/PowerSAM_ncc/), or, if you would rather run it locally on your machine use:
+The application can be found [here](http://mdbrown.shinyapps.io/PowerSAM_ncc/), or, if you would rather run it locally on your machine use:

 ```r
 #install package shiny